TrashMob-eco/TrashMob/README.md

   1. Set up rotation of Azure Maps Keys every 24 hours
   1. Redeploy test environment with standardized names
   1. Ensure AD is set up correctly (is it needed in my Sandbox sub?)

-## When this project is "done" will it be open sourced?

-Yes.
-Since this idea came from NerdDinner.com (which was open-source), this project will continue to be available for others to learn from, contribute to, and fork, under the same license.
-I'm hopeful that others can use this project as an example of how to organize large numbers of people for good purposes, and by adding event types to it (or spawning new types of sites from a fork), that we can fix global problems by starting locally.

-## Will this site be turned into a non-profit.

-Quite possibly.
-We'll see how fast the site gains momentum

 # Development Notes